fabioperrella/fabioperrella.github.io/_posts/2020-03-30-an-index-route-without-pagination-can-destroy-your-app.md

 - <https://www.spacevatican.org/2019/5/4/debugging-a-memory-leak-in-a-rails-app/>
 - <https://rollout.io/blog/debugging-a-memory-leak-on-heroku/>

-But I chose to used this approach only in the last case, because it is not so simple to do it.
+But I chose to use this approach only in the last case, because it is not so simple to do it.

 In the meantime, we did another test.
 When the memory started to grow up, we